Policy on Auditing an Undergraduate and Graduate Course

 There are three categories of Auditors: Registered Undergraduate Students, Registered Graduate Students and Non-registered Students.

-Normally, Non-registered Students will not be permitted to register for graduate Courses.
+Normally, Non-registered Students will not be permitted to audit graduate Courses.

 Course fees